zacheryn/Containers/vector/README.md

 `void push_back(T&& elt)`: Moves `elt` to the end of the vector.

-`std::size_t size() const noexcept`: Returns the number of elements stored in the vector.
+`constexpr std::size_t size() const noexcept`: Returns the number of elements stored in the vector.

-`std::size_t capacity() const noexcept`: Returns the total capacity of the underlying array.
+`constexpr std::size_t capacity() const noexcept`: Returns the total capacity of the underlying array.

-`bool empty() const noexcept`: Returns true when there are no elements stored in the vector.
+`constexpr bool empty() const noexcept`: Returns true when there are no elements stored in the vector.

 `T& at(const std::size_t i)`: Returns a reference to the element at `i`.
 Throws `std::out_of_range` exception when `i >= this->size()`.